Advanced Materials - Master of Science (M.Sc.)

 • Motivation letter provided by the applicant

 • Evaluation of applicant by university lecturers (reference letters)

 The link to “Online Registration” (Admission Department, Ulm University) is available during the annual application period (January, 15 to March, 15) that precedes the start of the program in winter semester each year.
-Application documents (hard copies) will be accepted until March 31.
+Application documents (hard copies or uploaded documents) will be accepted until March 15.

 Data you will be asked to enter:

 • Personal data: Family name, first (given) name, gender, nationality, date and place of birth (city, official name of the country), place of residence, e-mail address